zhuxindong/ninja/README.md

 Sending `GPT4/GPT-3.5 (already grayscale)/Creating API-Key` dialog requires sending `Arkose Token` as a parameter.
 There are only two supported solutions for the time being.

 1) Use HAR

+   - Supports HAR feature pooling, multiple HARs can be uploaded at the same time, and the usage strategy is random request.
    > The `ChatGPT` official website sends a `GPT4` session message, and the browser `F12` downloads the `https://tcr9i.chat.openai.com/fc/gt2/public_key/35536E1E-65B4-4D96-9D97-6ADB7EFF8147` interface.
-HAR log file, use the startup parameter `--arkose-gpt4-har-dir` to specify the HAR file path to use (if you do not specify a path, use the default path `~/.chat4.openai.com.har`, you can directly upload and update HAR ), supports uploading and updating HAR, request path: `/har/upload`, optional upload authentication parameter: `--arkose-har-upload-key`
+HAR log file, use the startup parameter `--arkose-gpt4-har-dir` to specify the HAR directory path to use (if you do not specify a path, use the default path `~/.chat4.openai.com.har`, you can directly upload and update HAR ), the same method applies to `GPT3.5` and other types.
+Supports WebUI to upload and update HAR, request path: `/har/upload`, optional upload authentication parameter: `--arkose-har-upload-key`. and

 2) Use [YesCaptcha](https://yescaptcha.com/i/1Cc5i4) / [CapSolver](https://dashboard.capsolver.com/passport/register?inviteCode=y7CtB_a-3X6d)
     > The platform performs verification code parsing, start the parameter `--arkose-solver` to select the platform (use `YesCaptcha` by default), `--arkose-solver-key` fill in `Client Key`